Inverse

 A similar idea applies to cosine, tangent and other trig functions.

-Read Inverse Sine, Cosine, Tangent to find out more.
+Read Inverse Sine, Cosine, Tangent to discover more.

 The Inverse of an Exponent is a Logarithm